Lou Albano: Legacy in the WWE

 The events leading up to Albano's face turn proved to be pivotal in the history of the WWF.
 Hogan, Piper, and Orton began a feud at Lauper's award ceremony that culminated in The War to Settle the Score.
 The outcome of the War—Hogan winning by disqualification—was the impetus for the primary match at the first WrestleMania, in which Albano also participated, as a face manager.
 More importantly, the involvement of Lauper, a celebrity completely unrelated to wrestling, in the pro wrestling world was unprecedented.
 MTV's decision to broadcast the Brawl to End it All tremendously increased the WWF's public profile, especially in the coveted young adult demographic.
 This led directly to the 1980s professional wrestling boom.
 Wrestling Observer's Dave Meltzer wrote, "Without Albano, wrestling history would have been monumentally different because if you take Lauper's involvement out of the equation, the early losses on expanding nationally and buying so much television time were on the verge of putting the company under...
 Without her, there would have been no MTV special, no national media publicity, and it's highly unlikely without it that the first WrestleMania would have been a success.
 If you take Albano's participation out of the equation, there is a good chance the McMahon expansion would have hit an iceberg and died in early 1985 ... the attention garnered by the Rock & Wrestling Connection, stemming from that chance meeting on an airplane between Lauper and Albano less than two years earlier, led NBC to make the decision to air Saturday Night's Main Event several times per year in the Saturday Night Live time slot."

+On July 23, 2026, Mattel released a 3 pack edition of Albano, Cyndi Lauper, and Rowdy Roddy Piper action figures on Mattel Creations.com, as well as part of the WWE's 2026 San Diego Comic-Con merchandise, which is part of Mattel Creations' "WWE Rock 'n' Wrestling" edition and pays tribute to the June 16, 1984 edition of Piper's Pit which occurred during Albano's heel run, and where he had a memorable heated confrontation with Lauper.